ungtsuhan/software-design-patterns/Builder/README.md

 ## Particippants

-- Builder ()
+- Builder (MazeBuilder)

 	- specifies an abstract interface for creating parts of a Product object.

-- Concrete Builder ()
+- Concrete Builder (StandardMazeBuilder, CountingMazeBuilder)

 	- constrcuts and assembles parts of the product by implementing the Builder interface.

 	- defines and keeps track of the representation it creates.

-	- provides an interface for retrieving the product (e.g., ).
+	- provides an interface for retrieving the product (e.g. room, wall, door).

-- Director
+- Director (MazeGame)

 	- constructs an object using the Builder interface.

-- Product
+- Product (Maze, Door, Room, Wall)

 	- represents the complex object under constructing.
 Concrete Builder builds the product's internal representation and defines the process by which it's assembled.